yiphei/yif-AI/deep_sight_transformer/README.md

 | **smaller baseline** [(config)](#smaller-baseline) | 2.811 | 3.387| 15,441,192 |
 | **0.3 dropout baseline** [(config)](#03-dropout-baseline) | 3.173 | 3.364 | 16,036,800 |

 Finally, the *Auto-regressive Encoder-Decoder Transformer* model was compared.
-That model beat the baseline in validation loss, and it beat it again here.
+That model beat the baseline in validation loss, and it beat the baseline again here.
 The new model beat *Auto-regressive Encoder-Decoder Transformer* in both validation and train loss.

 <div>
   <div style="display: flex; flex-wrap: wrap; justify-content: space-between; align-items: flex-start; align-content: flex-start;">